Practice

 Adam has acted and advised on a variety of commercial chancery matters with leaders and as sole counsel, with particular emphasis on shareholder disputes and cases concerning allegations of breach of fiduciary duty and unfair prejudice.
 Examples include:

-• Advising (with Jonathan Crow QC) on the defence of foreign proceedings alleging the deliberate and dishonest misappropriation of assets at an undervalue.
+• Advising (with Jonathan Crow KC) on the defence of foreign proceedings alleging the deliberate and dishonest misappropriation of assets at an undervalue.
 The proceedings raised wide ranging legal issues including conspiracy, breach of fiduciary duty, fraudulent misrepresentation, improper preference and fraudulent trading.

-• Advising (with Jonathan Crow QC) on a dispute concerning an issue and allotment of shares in a Cayman Islands company for the alleged improper purposes of seizing voting control and preserving the position of directors.
+• Advising (with Jonathan Crow KC) on a dispute concerning an issue and allotment of shares in a Cayman Islands company for the alleged improper purposes of seizing voting control and preserving the position of directors.

 • Instructed as part of the team which successfully defended a $1 billion Guernsey court claim arising out of the liquidation of a Carlyle investment vehicle concerning allegations which included breach of fiduciary duty, negligence and wrongful trading.

-• From 2010-2015 Adam advised and acted with George Bompas QC in Chemtrade Limited v Fuchs Oil Middle East Limited, Fuchs Petrolub SE: heavy British Virgin Island litigation of a shareholder dispute, alleged unfair prejudice and breach of directors’ duties arising out of a joint venture in the automotive and industrial oil-based lubricants market.
+• From 2010-2015 Adam advised and acted with George Bompas KC in Chemtrade Limited v Fuchs Oil Middle East Limited, Fuchs Petrolub SE: heavy British Virgin Island litigation of a shareholder dispute, alleged unfair prejudice and breach of directors’ duties arising out of a joint venture in the automotive and industrial oil-based lubricants market.

 • Advising (with Sir Robert Miles, before his appointment to the High Court bench) and acting in a shareholder dispute between international parties concerning an issue of shares alleged to have been made improperly, being one element of a multi-national dispute between Indian shareholder factions interested in numerous companies involved in the manufacture and sale of iron, steel and plastic castings.

-Banking & finance
+• Banking & Finance

-Adam accepts instructions in matters related to banking and finance
+Adam accepts instructions in matters related to banking and finance.

 • He has recently completed a long period where he was instructed as part of the appellate stage of a bank remediation process.
-The process was overseen by a retired High Court judge and Adam analysed and presented appeals (liability and quantum) raising allegations of unfair treatment by customers to retired judges and magic circle firm partners
+The process was overseen by a retired High Court judge and Adam analysed and presented appeals (liability and quantum) raising allegations of unfair treatment by business customers to retired judges and magic circle firm partners.

 • Adam has also advised with leading counsel in the relation to the appointment of receivers under security documentation.